 NCI Cancer Center

 The Cancer Center was established at the Salk Institute in 1970.
 It is a basic research Cancer Center Designated by the National Cancer Institute.
-The Director is Tony Hunter.
+The Director is Tony Hunter and the Deputy Director is Reuben Shaw.
 The Cancer Center comprises about half of the research at the Salk Institute.
 The center includes 30 faculty members, 199 postdoctoral researchers, 41 graduate students and 101 research assistants.
 A Cancer Center Support (Core) Grant from the National Cancer Institute helps support many shared resources at the Salk Institute, including shared equipment, bioinformatics, functional genomics/quantitative PCR, proteomics, cytometry, imaging, peptide synthesis, transgenic facilities, and viral vector production.

 In March 2013 the Salk Institute Cancer Center joined the UCSD Moores NCI designated comprehensive Cancer Center and the Sanford Burnham NCI designated basic research Cancer Center to form the San Diego National Cancer Institute Cancer Centers Council (SD NCI C3).
 This novel collaboration will allow all three centers to leverage their distinct and combined resources and talents.